laravel-ja/ja-docs-6.x/original-en/broadcasting.md

         key: 'your-pusher-channels-key'
     });

+Finally, you will need to change your broadcast driver to `pusher` in your `.env` file:

+    BROADCAST_DRIVER=pusher

 #### Redis

 If you are using the Redis broadcaster, you should either install the phpredis PHP extension via PECL or install the Predis library via Composer:

     composer require predis/predis

+Next, you should update your broadcast driver to `redis` in your `.env` file:

+    BROADCAST_DRIVER=redis

 The Redis broadcaster will broadcast messages using Redis' pub / sub feature; however, you will need to pair this with a WebSocket server that can receive the messages from Redis and broadcast them to your WebSocket channels.